jeftegoes/AwsOverview/Developer Tools/AWS CodeDeploy.md

     - `AfterAllowTraffic`
     - `BeforeAllowTraffic`

-## 4.1.
+## 4.2.
 List of lifecycle event hooks

 - `Install` - During this deployment lifecycle event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
   - **This event is reserved for the CodeDeploy agent and cannot be used to run scripts.**

-## 4.2.
+## 4.3.
 Deployment Hooks Examples

-- `BeforeInstall` - Used for preinstall tasks, such as decrypting files and creating a backup of the current version.
+- `BeforeInstall` - You can use this deployment lifecycle event for preinstall tasks, such as decrypting files and creating a backup of the current version.
+- `Install` - During this deployment lifecycle event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
+This event is reserved for the CodeDeploy agent and cannot be used to run scripts.
-- `AfterInstall` - Used for tasks such as configuring your application or changing file permissions.
+- `AfterInstall` - You can use this deployment lifecycle event for tasks such as configuring your application or changing file permissions.
-- `ApplicationStart` - Used to start services that stopped during ApplicationStop.
+- `ApplicationStart` - You typically use this deployment lifecycle event to restart services that were stopped during ApplicationStop.
-- `ValidateService` - Used to verify the deployment was completed successfully.
+- `ValidateService` - This is the last deployment lifecycle event.
+It is used to verify the deployment was completed successfully.
+- `BeforeBlockTraffic` - You can use this deployment lifecycle event to run tasks on instances before they are deregistered from a load balancer.
+- `BlockTraffic` - During this deployment lifecycle event, internet traffic is blocked from accessing instances that are currently serving traffic.
+This event is reserved for the CodeDeploy agent and cannot be used to run scripts.
+- `AfterBlockTraffic` - You can use this deployment lifecycle event to run tasks on instances after they are deregistered from a load balancer.
-- `BeforeAllowTraffic` - Run tasks on EC2 instances before registered to the load balancer.
+- `BeforeAllowTraffic` - You can use this deployment lifecycle event to run tasks on instances before they are registered with a load balancer.
-  - Example: perform health checks on the application and fail the deployment if the health checks are not successful.
+- `AllowTraffic` - During this deployment lifecycle event, internet traffic is allowed to access instances after a deployment.
+This event is reserved for the CodeDeploy agent and cannot be used to run scripts.
+- `AfterAllowTraffic` - You can use this deployment lifecycle event to run tasks on instances after they are registered with a load balancer.

 # 5. EC2/On-premises Platform